Petrol price in Malaysia: Analysis and calculation

 Tired of waiting for the news regarding the fuel price every week?
 Disappointed that you can't plan your monthly expenses due to the ever-changing fuel price?
 What if I tell you that you can predict the fuel price on your own?
 Now you can save your money and your time!

-This project study and analysis the formula and methodology that used in estimation of new petrol price for next week in Malaysia.
+This project study and analysis the formula and methodology that used in the estimation of new petrol price for next week in Malaysia.
 The study is important for petrol consumer to decide the timing of petrol purchase.
 While the study may only save the customer for few Ringgits in each pumping, it is a huge concern for petrol station owner, which a different of 10sen may wipe out their entire month of profit if they forecast wrongly.

 After study the Malaysia monthly petrol historical price for last two years, the prediction is more accurately by using the Premium/ Refined oil price, data from MOPS (Means of Platts Singapore), compared to data of crude unrefined oil.
-Formula for our managed float system can be simplified with three major variables as below:
+The formula for our managed float system can be simplified with three major variables as below:

 New Petrol Price = PS x UM + FM